Lianghe-Chen/Data-Engineer-Tech-Challenge-LH/2_Databases/README.md

 1. I want to know the list of our customers and their spending.
 2. I want to find out the top 3 car manufacturers that customers bought by sales (quantity) and the sales number for it in the current month.

-The SQL statements and queries are saved in the SQL file: Cars_Script.sql.
+The SQL statements and queries are saved in the SQL file: `Cars_Script.sql`.